GIFT: Group-Relative Implicit Fine-Tuning Integrates GRPO with DPO and UNA: Background Methods in Detail

 \subsection{DPO}

-To address the instability and inefficiency of RLHF and PPO, DPO was proposed as a simplified offline alternative utilizing the same reward model training's dataset, i.e., $(x, y_w, y_l)$ in RLHF \cite{rafailov2024directpreferenceoptimizationlanguage}.
-Based on the RL objective in Equation~\ref{eq: RL objective}, DPO eliminates the explicit reward model and build a mapping between an implicit reward model and the optimal policy as shown in Equation \ref{eq: DPO equation}
+To address the instability and inefficiency of RLHF and PPO, DPO was proposed as a simplified offline alternative utilizing the same reward model training dataset $(x, y_w, y_l)$ from RLHF~\cite{rafailov2024directpreferenceoptimizationlanguage}.
+Based on the RL objective in Equation~\ref{eq: appendix RL objective}, DPO eliminates the explicit reward model and builds a mapping between an implicit reward model and the optimal policy as shown in Equation~\ref{eq: appendix DPO equation}: